intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 * Continuous improvement of our technology.
 * Launching research relevant activities.

+To support these goals the IAB has created the eimpact program {{EIMPACT}} as a venue for further discussions concerning environmental impacts and sustainability of Internet technology.

 # Feedback {#feedback}

 The organizers received generally positive feedback about the workshop.